dreasysnail/INSET/README.md

 ## Training

 We have uploaded our training code.
 We will provide instructions for using them and dataset files in few days.

-## Talk and slides
-A video presentation of our work is available [here](https://www.youtube.com/watch?v=369mXo2W-Cg).

-The slides of our work are available [here](https://github.com/dreasysnail/INSET/blob/master/inset.pdf).

 ## Citation